-Dialectical behavior therapy (DBT) is a form of online therapy that helps patients to regulate their emotions.
+Dialectical behavior therapy (DBT) is a form of online therapy that helps patients regulate their emotions.
 Patients with mood disorders such as borderline personality disorder benefit the most from DBT.

-In addition to the therapy types mentioned above, supportive online therapy is also a form of counseling that helps patients to work through an issue or traumatic event and realize their self-worth.
+In addition to the therapy types mentioned above, supportive online therapy is also a form of counseling that helps patients work through an issue or traumatic event and realize their self-worth.
 Some forms of supportive therapy include:

 There are few risks to participating in online therapy.
-Some of the best online therapists never see patients in-person and run successful practices.
+Some of the best online therapists never see patients in person and run successful practices.

-What Other Factors Should be Taken Into Consideration With Online Therapy?
+What Should Other Factors Be Taken Into Consideration With Online Therapy

 If you have an urgent issue that needs to be discussed with a new therapist, it is best to call their office and explain what is happening.
 Most offices will be accommodating to your needs.